MitchTODO/Ethereum-SupplyChain/readme.md

 ### Access Control

-Access control is implemented by contracts found within the parmigianoaccesscontrol directory that are inherited by the supplychain.
-Consisting of four contracts for each actor of the supply chain (Farmer,Distributor,Retailer and Consumer).
-Each contract contains a function that allows a address to be added to that role.
-This is only premitted by the contract owner.
-Contract modifiers are used to inforce access controls within the supplychain.
+Access control is implemented by contracts found within the "parmigianoaccesscontrol" directory that are inherited by the supplychain.
+Consisting of four contracts for each actor of the supplychain (Farmer,Distributor,Retailer and Consumer).
+Each contract contains a function that allows an address to be added to that role and is only permitted by the contract owner.
+Contract modifiers are used to enforce access controls within the supplychain.

-### Supply Chain
+### Supplychain

-16 functions make up the Parmigiano Reggiano supply chain, including the validation functions (fetchItemBufferOne,fetchItemBufferTwo,fetchItemHistory) that are available to all roles.
+16 functions make up the Parmigiano Reggiano supplychain, including the validation functions.

 __SupplyChain Functions__